UCL-ARC/fortran-unit-testing-exercises/episodes/1-into-to-unit-tests/challenge-2/test/solution/README.md

 # Introduction to unit testing - Challenge 2 - Solution: Unit test bad practices

-The solution here is a single test file written using Veggies.
-To run these solution tests, update which module is used within [test/main.f90](../main.f90) from `maths_test` to `maths_test_solution`.

 ## Questions 1

 > Can you identify the aspects of this test which make it a bad unit test?